Support the wellbeing of a young person

 Here are some of those classic warning signs that parents need to be aware of –

-- You observe that your teen is feeling noticeably more anxious or worried
+- You observe that your young person is feeling noticeably more anxious or worried

-- The frequency of tantrums or periods of irritability are more than you would expect, even allowing for the hormonal challenges your teen will face in their formative years
+- The frequency of tantrums or periods of irritability are more than you would expect, even allowing for the hormonal challenges your young person will face in their formative years

-- Your teen seems to be suffering from regular headaches or stomach pains without any identifiable explanation
+- Your young person seems to be suffering from regular headaches or stomach pains without any identifiable explanation

-- Your teen seems unable to sit still or quietly for any length of time
+- Your young person seems unable to sit still or quietly for any length of time

 - They have trouble sleeping and seem to have frequent nightmares